Skip to content

 What is the RAADS-R test used for?

-The RAADS-R (Ritvo Autism Asperger Diagnostic Scale – Revised) is a self-assessment questionnaire designed to help identify autistic traits in adults.
+The Ritvo Autism Asperger Diagnostic Scale – Revised is a self-assessment questionnaire designed to help identify autistic traits in adults.
 It is often used as a screening tool to support conversations with healthcare professionals but is not a diagnostic test.

 Is the RAADS-R accurate?

-Research shows the RAADS-R can be a reliable tool for detecting autistic traits, but it has limitations.
+Research shows this test can be a reliable tool for detecting autistic traits, but it has limitations.
 False positives and false negatives are possible, and co-occurring conditions like ADHD or anxiety may influence results.
 Only a qualified professional can provide a diagnosis.

 👉 Read more in our guide: How accurate is the RAADS-R test?